alankrantas/alankrantas.github.io/README.md

 | `yarn docker-stop`  | Stop the Docker container.                                     |
 | `yarn docker`       | `yarn docker-build` + `yarn docker-run`                        |

-### Build Timestamp
+### Lastest Build Timestamp

-The Docker build and Github CD Workflow will generate a timestamp under `/static/website/build.json` in the production, which will be read by footer component.
+The Docker build and Github Action Workflow would generate a timestamp under `/static/website/build.json` in the production, which will be read by footer component.

 ### Easter Egg